Climate Action

 What causes sea level rise?

-Two main factors cause sea level rise.
-These are melting ice from glaciers, and seawater expanding because of rises in global temperatures, explains the US National Oceanic and Atmospheric Administration.
+The two main factors causing sea level rise are melting ice from glaciers and seawater expanding because of rises in global temperatures, according to the US National Oceanic and Atmospheric Administration.

 There are also likely negative feedback loops that could speed up glacier ice melt.
 For example, the Thwaites Glacier in Antarctica is disintegrating more quickly than anticipated.
 It’s nicknamed the ‘doomsday glacier’ because sea levels could rise more than three metres without it and its supporting ice shelves.

-Since 1971, oceans have absorbed over 90% of excess heat in the Earth system caused by rising greenhouse gas emissions, the UN’s Surging Seas report reveals.
+Since 1971, oceans have absorbed over 90% of excess heat in the Earth system caused by rising greenhouse gas emissions.

 Climate change is the primary driver of global sea level rise.